Contributor: Nathan Murphy. Lesson ID: 13533

 At the time, political parties did not exist in the country.
 While people had their own beliefs, they did not place themselves into any political factions.

-Moreover, if the runner-up were the vice president and the winner were the president, it would create an executive branch that represented the will of a large majority of the American people.
+Moreover, if the runner-up were the vice president and the winner were the president, it would create an executive branch representing the will of most Americans.

 The Federalists wanted to expand federal authority while the Democrat-Republicans, headed by Thomas Jefferson, wanted to expand authority at the state level.